Exact Lagrangian immersions with a single double point: Topological restrictions from Floer homology

 \subsection{Legendrian homology}

 Let $f\colon K\to \C^{n}$ be an exact Lagrangian immersion of an orientable $2k$-manifold with a single transverse double point.
 As explained in Section \ref{Sec:Intro} there is a Legendrian lift $\tilde f=f\times z\colon K\to\C^{n}\times\R$.
-In this case $\tilde f$ is necessarily (and not just generically) an embedding.
-To see this, note that if $\tilde{f}$ was an immersion, there could be no holomorphic disk with boundary on $K$ (its area would be given by a positive multiple of the length of the Reeb chord of the Legendrian lift, which vanishes if the lift still has a double point).
-The Legendrian homology of $K$, or of two parallel copies $K\sqcup K$ of $K$, could then be linearized; the linearized Legendrian homology of $K \sqcup K$ would equal $H_\ast(K)$ by \cite{EESa} but this is impossible ($K$ is displaceable so the linearized homology must vanish).
+In this case $\tilde f$ is necessarily (and not just generically) an embedding, see Remark \ref{Rem:EmbeddingForFree}.

 Since $K$ is orientable the Maslov class of $K$ is even and we can define a $\Z_2$-grading on the Reeb chords of $\tilde f$, see \cite{EES1}.
 If $a$ is a Reeb chord then we write $|a|_2\in\Z_2=\{0,1\}$ for this grading.
 Furthermore, in case the Maslov class of $K$ vanishes then we get a well defined $\Z$-grading $|a|$ of Reeb chords $a$.